jason-davey/studio/PLAYBOOK.md

 ## 0.1.
 Using the Guided Walkthrough (Recommended for First-Time Users)
 The application includes a Guided Walkthrough to help you learn its features.
-- **Starting the Walkthrough:** Click the **"Guided Walkthrough" button** (with HelpCircle icon) located in the top-right corner of the main application card (within the "Landing Page Creation & A/B Testing Workflow" header).
+- **Starting the Walkthrough:** Click the **"Guided Walkthrough" button** (with HelpCircle icon and text label) located in the top bar of the main application card's header (within the "Landing Page Creation & A/B Testing Workflow" card, above the title).
 - **Welcome Modal:** A welcome message will appear.
 Click "Start Tour" to begin.
 - **Navigation:** Follow the on-screen callouts.
 Use "Next" and "Previous" buttons in the callouts to move through the steps.
 You can "End Walkthrough" at any time.
 - **Interactive Learning:** The walkthrough will guide you through each of the 5 steps, highlighting key buttons and input fields.
 It can also auto-load a sample "Page Blueprint" so you can see the tool in action with real data.